-On any random day in your life (sometimes before 2020), you may have simply wiped your hands off on your jeans, used a tissue, or ran your hands under water and forgotten all about the sneeze.
-However, with the scars of a pandemic etched firmly in our brain, the thought of a messy sneeze probably sends shivers down your spine!
+On any random day in your life (sometime before 2020), you may have simply wiped your hands off on your jeans, used a tissue, or ran your hands under water and forgotten all about the sneeze.
+However, with the memories of a still raging pandemic etched firmly in our brain, the thought of a messy sneeze probably sends shivers down your spine!

 TASK!
 INCONVENIENCE!
 And a WASTE of 20 precious seconds!

 Fear not!
 If you don’t have a mask or handkerchief handy, and need to sneeze, just use your elbow instead.
 Forget the handshakes and cupped palms, it’s time to elbow bump and elbow dab.
-However, the question then becomes, are elbows really better than hands?
+However, the question then becomes, are elbows really better than our hands?
 If yes, then why?
 The answer lies in two things…

-1- Fluid Dynamics:
+1- Fluid Dynamics

 If you were to do this in a stark white room, you would notice a scattered pattern staining the walls and floor.
-Replace those paint droplets with teeny-tiny round mucous, water, and irritant-filled particles.
-Now you know what your sneeze looks like.
+Now, replace those paint droplets with teeny-tiny mucous, water, and irritant-filled particles.
+Now you know what your sneeze looks like!

 There are two parts to this release: 1) a cloud of buoyant hot moist air; and 2) multi-size droplets suspended in and around the cloud that contain disease-spreading things called pathogens.
 To understand how this plays a role in disease transmission, we need to look at fluid dynamics.

 Fluid Dynamics is a concept in physics that deals with the movement of anything that flows, such as air and water, as well as all their interactions.
-The best shape for the hull of a boat or the pointed nose of an airplane is based on the principles of fluid dynamics.
-This is essential to ensure the smooth movement of such vehicles.
+The ideal shape for the hull of a boat or the pointed nose of an airplane is based on the principles of fluid dynamics.
+This knowledge is essential to ensure the smooth movement of such vehicles.

-Now, going back to our droplets and the “moist cloud”, their movement can be analyzed using fluid dynamics.
+Now, going back to our droplets and the “moist cloud”, their movement can also be analyzed using fluid dynamics.
 The heavier droplets, which have many more pathogens, fall much closer to the person due to gravity, and remain suspended in the air for less time.

 Think of it as spraying air freshener in one corner of the room.
-The smell spreads far and wide as a result of diffusion.
+The smell spreads far and wide as a result of diffusion, despite its narrow release point.
 If these pathogen-carrying aerosols get into ventilation systems, for example, they can easily be circulated through the system.

 The size and quantity of droplets produced differ greatly depending on whether one coughs or sneezes.
 Sneezing generates around a million droplets, whereas coughing generates only a few thousand.
-As the size is dependent on the pressure in the lungs, the action of sneezing produces a larger proportion of small-sized droplets, while coughing produces a varied range of sizes.
+As the size is dependent on the pressure in the lungs, the action of sneezing produces a much larger proportion of small-sized droplets, while coughing produces a varied range of sizes.

-However, does size matter?
 The debate on this is also ongoing.
 Some papers state that aerosols can travel deep into our airways and cause disease.
 Others disagree, saying that aerosols could not potentially carry a load large enough to cause disease.
 The former papers also state that disease caused by aerosols requires a smaller amount of aerosol particles to be ingested, in comparison to touching your nose directly.

 2- Behavioral Habits